Emotional effects

 For a small number of people, these feelings might become a longer-term problem that needs extra treatment and support.

 If any of these feelings get worse, are long-lasting and affect your everyday life, you might be developing a mental health problem.
-There is treatment and lots of support available.
+There is treatment and lots of support available through the NHS.

 Depression (low mood)